NormalSubgroup/team-homepage/README.md

 - Team name: set `VITE_TEAM_NAME` in `.env` (see `.env.example`).

-## Notable Design Decisions (after reading docs)

-- Vite 7 + React plugin: `@vitejs/plugin-react` for JSX/HMR.
-- Rolldown bundler: Aliases `vite` to `rolldown-vite@latest` for faster builds.
+## Notes

+- Vite aliases to rolldown-vite for production builds; Rollup options are kept for compatibility.
-- Chunking: Rolldown `advancedChunks` (with Rollup fallback `manualChunks`) groups `react`, `react-dom`, `animejs`, `katex` into a `vendor` chunk.
+- Chunking groups heavy deps (`react`, `react-dom`, `animejs`, `katex`) into a vendor chunk.
-- Bun support: Runs `vite` via `bun run` scripts; Bun is fully compatible.
-- AnimeJS: Uses a `timeline` for sequencing and `stagger` for grid entrance.
-- Reduced motion: Respects `prefers-reduced-motion` and short-circuits animations.
-- Performance: `loading="lazy"`, `decoding="async"`, fixed `width/height` for image stability.
- - Backdrop spotlight: Follows cursor; on window blur/visibility hidden it “scatters” (expands and softens), and restores on focus.
-Honors reduced-motion.
- - Dev warmup: Vite `server.warmup` pre-transforms common modules to avoid initial waterfalls.
+- Reduced-motion respected throughout; background grid and spotlight animations degrade gracefully.
+- Images use lazy loading and explicit dimensions to reduce layout shift.

 ## Add Members